-The theatrical culinary group A Razor, A Shiny Knife recently organized NYC Dining Car, a popup restaurant that served a 6 course meal on the NYC Subway L train.
+The theatrical culinary group A Razor, A Shiny Knife organized NYC Dining Car, a popup restaurant that served a 6-course meal on the NYC Subway L train.
 Here’s a New York Times story on the event by Melena Ryzik.

 Here’s a description of the event by photographer Steph Goralnick who was in attendance: